A Kid’s Guide on How to Make Friends at School (Plus Tips for Parents!)

 What does this look like?
 Imagine the child at school who eats lunch in the back of the room wearing a hoodie over their head and earbuds in their ears.
 By protecting themselves from feelings of vulnerability, these kids are inadvertently making the problem worse!

 As difficult as it might be, if you want to make friends at school, you have to be open to interacting with others.
 This means looking approachable.
-Take the earbuds out, smile, and keep your eyes open for opportunities to make new connections.
+Take the earbuds out, smile, make eye contact with people, and keep your eyes open for opportunities to make new connections.

 Join Clubs or Sports

 New friendships are often born out of common interests.
-That’s why joining a club or sport is a good step towards making new friends.
+That’s why joining school clubs or sports teams is a good step towards making new friends.
 The trick is to seek out an activity or organization that you’re actually interested in.
 That way, you can meet like-minded people.
 Pretty soon, you’ll be bonding over your mutual passion for chess, football, music, or whatever it might be!

 Make the First Move